EmenstaNougat/ESP32-BlueJammer/README.md

 ## Want to buy one? - [Don Anon Tech's online-shop](https://datechlabs.com/products/the-blue-esp-pre-order)
-If you're looking forward to buying a finished working pre-build ESP32-BlueJammer board, you can check out [Don Anon Tech's online-shop](https://datechlabs.com/products/the-blue-esp-pre-order)!
-There we have released the assembled PCB "The Blue ESP" ;p
+If you are looking forward to purchasing a finished, working, pre-built ESP32 BlueJammer board, you can check out [Don Anon Tech's online-shop](https://datechlabs.com/products/the-blue-esp-pre-order)!
+There we published the assembled PCB “The Blue ESP” "The Blue ESP" ;p